mzogheib/gh-actions-publish-test/README.md

 ## Solution

+### Summary

+- All commits on `main` adhere to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
+- On every push to `main` GitHub Actions workflows parse those commits then tag, release and publish the package as required

+### Details

 - Configure a pre-commit hook to enforce commit message syntax
   - https://github.com/conventional-changelog/commitlint
   - Enforce on the `main` branch only